 Transfer credit decisions are not denied based solely on the source of accreditation of the credit-granting institution.
-Student may appeal transfer credit decisions by submitting the Transfer Credit Decision Appeal Form to the Office of the Registrar, which will be escalated to the appropriate Academic Program Director for consideration.
+Students may appeal transfer credit decisions by submitting the Transfer Credit Decision Appeal form to the Office of the Registrar, which will be escalated to the appropriate Academic/Discipline Program Director for consideration.
 Appeals may be submitted to Registrar@columbiasouthern.edu.

 Almost all institutions of higher learning, including CSU, restrict the acceptance of credits from other colleges and universities.
 This is also true of many agencies, companies and organizations.
 It is, therefore, recommended that you seek prior approval of your CSU credits if you want to transfer them at a later date, or if you anticipate using your CSU credits for credentialing, reimbursement or similar reasons.